2016rshah/sudoku-solver/README.md

 #Sudoku Solver

-I decided to make a sudoku solving AI.
-But I decided to do it in Haskell because I hate myself.
+I decided to make a sudoku solving AI in Haskell.

 ##Usage